C-MTY-TC1028-005-2113/Condicionales-efadc1/README.md

 ![Tec de Monterrey](images/logotecmty.png)
 # Making decisions in a program

-- 02 Licencia
+- A01Licencia
-- 03 Tipo Tirángulo
+- A01TipoTriangulo
-- 04 Máximo
+- A03Maximo
-- 06 BMI
+- A04BMI
-- 08 Punto Circunferencia
+- A05PuntoCircunferencia
-- 09 Cms a Kms Mts Cms
+- A06CmaKmMtCm
-- 10 Cuadrante
+- A07Cuadrante
-- 11 Cuadratica
+- A08Cuadratica
-- 12 Piedra Papel Tijera
+- A09PiedraPapelTijera
-- 19 Identifica Signo
+- A10IdentificaSigno